ibm-cloud-docs/resiliency/cyberresiliency-plan.md

 ## Data Consistency
 {: #data-consistency}

-An important consideration to address as you identify critical applications is also how the data backup and recovery needs to be performed.
+An important consideration to address as you identify critical applications is how the data backup and recovery needs to be performed.
 The type of data backup you take will affect whether further steps are needed post restoration.
 A consistent backup of live data typically means that a copy of the data can be captured without the need for stopping the application writing to it.
 Modern systems offer different types of backups including crash-consistent and application-consistent backup

-* Crash-consistent -
+* Crash-consistent - Records all the data written to persistent store but not those in memory or pending I/O. Such types of backups are fast as no special application quiescing or memory flush operation is needed, but applications should be able to recover from a crash-consistent backup.
+For instance, many databases use a special log-based recovery approach to recover the database to a consistent state.
+A copy of transaction logs and data volumes is sufficient to bring the database back to consistent state.

-* Application-consistent -
+* Application-consistent - An application aware backup, quiesces the application stopping it from processing any updates and flushes any dirty data in memory and pending I/O queues to persistent store before capturing the backup.
+This is typically done through hooks into the application or as pre and post scripts run on servers.
+During recovery, since the backup is already consistent, the application does not need to do any additional processing making recovery faster and reliable.

 ## Architectural Concepts
 {: #architectural-concepts}